PyO3/pyo3/guide/src/migration.md

 Because this build allows multiple Python threads to operate simultaneously on underlying Rust data, the `#[pyclass]` macro now requires that types it operates on implement `Sync`.

-Aside from the change to `#[pyclass]`, most features of PyO3 work unchanged, as the changes have been to the internal datastructures to make them threadsafe.
+Aside from the change to `#[pyclass]`, most features of PyO3 work unchanged, as the changes have been to the internal datastructures to make them thread-safe.
 An example of this is the `GILOnceCell` type, which used the GIL to synchronize single-initialization.
 It now uses internal locks to guarantee that only one write ever succeeds, however it allows for multiple racing runs of the initialization closure.
 It may be preferable to instead use `std::sync::OnceLock` in combination with the `pyo3::sync::OnceLockExt` trait which adds `OnceLock::get_or_init_py_attached` for single-initialization where the initialization closure is guaranteed only ever to run once and without deadlocking with the GIL.

 Future PyO3 versions will likely add more traits and datastructures to make working with free-threaded Python easier.